creativescala/creative-scala/src/pages/hof/parametric-curves.md

 Point.cartesian(1.0, 1.0).toVec
 ```

 ## Geometry

-The final thing building block is the geometry to position points.
+The final building block is the geometry to position points.
 If a point is positioned at a distance `r` from the origin at an angle `a`, the x- and y-coordinates are `(a.cos) * r` and `(a.sin) * r` respectively.
 Alternatively we can just use polar form!